Perspective | Kyrie Irving wants to leave a legacy. With his stance on vaccination, he just might.

 Find the meaning in his sentences.
 You can’t do it.
 He’s just too smart for you — you can only try to glimpse him as he wanders through his own musing thoughts while you trail along like a child lost in a hedge maze.

 He’s a gentle philosopher king and a spiritual seeker who wants to leave a “service legacy on the Earth,” he said.
 It isn’t only whimsical bluster; he has donated hundreds of thousands of dollars to the homeless and the hungry, to Native Americans and Black students, to social justice causes and international relief efforts.
-But he can’t seem to serve his own teammate LaMarcus Aldridge, who briefly retired last season with a heart condition, by getting a covid jab.
+But he can’t seem to serve his own teammate LaMarcus Aldridge, who briefly retired last season with a heart condition, by getting a coronavirus jab.
 He adopts the air of a laureate as he talks flat-Earth theory.
 He once said he has never seen a “real” picture of the globe and spoke of doing his “own research” into the actual shape of the planet.

 You might ask yourself the shallow question, “What do his private beliefs have to do with his ability to play home games?”
 You might ask why he won’t clarify whether he expected to even be available to his team for home games, given a statement by one of his relatives in Rolling Stone suggesting he might skip homestands this season to avoid the “oppressing” nature of the city’s vaccine law — a public health issue?